fatihdinc/attention-identifiability/README.md

 # Connecting Structure to Function in an Attention Layer Trained on Multiple Tasks

-## Project note and acknowledgements

-This is an exploratory—and intentionally fun—project with two complementary aims.
-First, I wanted to evaluate Codex as a research agent across a complete scientific workflow.
-I provided the scientific ideas, hypotheses, and experimental scaffolding; Codex worked more like an “overly talented intern,” translating that direction into code, running the experiments, implementing controls, auditing reproducibility, and helping organize the results.
-I will discuss what I learned from that process in a separate blog post.

-Second, the underlying scientific question—how the structure of a high-dimensional network gives rise to its function—has long been central to my research.
-My PhD work examined this problem in biological neural networks, culminating in our [geometric and dynamical theory of latent computations](https://www.biorxiv.org/content/10.64898/2026.07.10.737763v1).
-I am now exploring related ideas in the context of LLM interpretability.

-I thank OpenAI for providing access to Codex and enabling this experiment.

 ## Motivation

 A weight matrix can be low rank without revealing which of its directions actually support a model's behavior.
 Truncated singular-value decomposition (SVD), for example, preserves directions with high parameter-space energy but does not use the input distribution and is not task specific.
 Conversely, a low-rank matrix trained to reproduce a network's outputs is function aware, but it does not explain whether the relevant directions can be read directly from the network's activity.